google-research/deduplicate-text-datasets/README.md

 For example, if you run `python3 scripts/make_suffix_array.py data/lm1b.test`, this will create a file `data/lm1b.test.table.bin` containing the suffix array.
 Again, this should be fast, about two hours on the LM1B train set when run single-thread and a few minutes on 96 cores.

 (If you get an error that you have too many open files, that's because this script opens lots of files.
-You should run `ulimit -Sn 1000000` to "fix" the error.)
+You should run `ulimit -Sn 1000000` to "fix" the error.
+You might want to do this preemptively before hitting this crash after hour ten of the job.)

 ### Querying a suffix array to find duplicated examples